25 Chernobyl pictures – what the reactor, the canteen, and the nearby town of Pripyat actually look like.

 An abandoned room full of cots.
 The doll on one bed looks like a later addition.

 This picture of an abandoned school library gives an impression of the chaos of Pripyat in 2009.
 The fact that the books are worthless and covered in potentially radioactive dust helps explain why no-one feels much like picking them up.
 But by then, souvenir hunters and scavengers had already been active across much of Pripyat, despite the risk of residual radiation.

 Civil defence posters at a school in Pripyat warn children of the dangers of different threats including air, radiation, and chemical threats and how to respond to warnings.
 The signs encourage families to teach their children how to put on gas masks.

 In this school poster a friendly dwarf is encouraging children to wash their hands, especially before eating.

-This picture, taken from a helicopter when I visited the site two years later, in 2011, shows a park for abandoned vehicles.
+I flew over Chernobyl in a helicopter when I visited the site two years later, in 2011.
+You can see a park for abandoned vehicles.
 I would be interested to know if anyone has more recent pictures.
-According to some reports, the vehicles have since disappeared, but what happened to them is not clear.

 I hope you enjoyed this post – if you did, please share.
 You may also like my piece The Russians – Vladivostok – set in 1994.

 What to do next